lululxvi/sumsjob/README.md

 ![](https://github.com/lululxvi/sumsjob/blob/master/docs/figs/gpuresource.png)

-### `$ submit jobfile jobname`
+### `$ submit jobfile [jobname]`

-Automatically do the following:
+Submit a job to (GPU) servers.
+Automatically do the following steps:

-1. Find a server with free GPU
+1. Find a server with free GPU.
+You can specify the server and GPU ID by `-s SERVER` and `--gpuid GPUID`.
-1. Copy the code to the server
+1. Copy the code to the server.
-1. Run the job on it
+1. Run the job on it in noninteractive mode (default) or interactive mode (with `-i`).
+1. Save the output in a log file.
-1. When the code finishes, transfer back the results
+1. For interactive mode, when the code finishes, transfer back the result files and the log file.

 - `jobfile` : File to be run
 - `jobname` : Job name, and also the folder name of the job.
 If not provided, a random number will be used.